tm-craggs/city-notes/Year 1/Algorithms/1 - Introduction to Algorithms.md

 To write this in Java, you would need to declare data types and have the function inside of a defined class, etc.

+# Tracing an Iterative Algorithm

+- An iterative algorithm is a block of code that repeats until a condition is met.